akda5id/lunch_sheets/README.md

 * Implement the rest of the planned features :)

 ### Security and Privacy Notes:
+This script is read only on Lunch Money, as you can see in apiRequest, method is hard coded to 'get'.
+Hopefully one day Jen creates read only API keys so you can enforce that on your scripts that way.

+The API key is stored in the sheet document properties, so anyone who has access to your sheet can retrieve the API key.
+Don't share your financial spreadsheet with peeps you don't trust?
+I could store the key in your user store, but then if you wanted to use more than one budget, you would have to hack that somehow…

 I only call the Lunch Money API, but the security warning you get when you first run the script warns about "Create[ing] a network connection to any external service".
 If you would like to make sure that I can't slip anything sneaky past you, you can add these lines to your [manifest](https://developers.google.com/apps-script/concepts/manifests):

 	"oauthScopes": [